-Earlham’s Bonner Scholars Program provides one of the College’s most generous scholarship packages to students who demonstrate high financial need, dedication to serving their communities, and capacity for leadership development.
+The Bonner Scholars Program was created to assist students with a passion for community service to obtain a college education while making a difference in the community.
 Bonner Scholars participate in a cohort-based, structured, developmental program in which they make connections between their service experiences, their academic pursuits, and their career goals.
 Students selected as Bonner Scholars receive $2,500 plus their full demonstrated need met each year and volunteer at least 140 hours/semester (an average of 10 hours/week).

 Application and More Information: